-- An LGU must submit an application packet to the District to obtain a general District municipal permit - 2 under these rules on or before February 7, 2020.
-The submitted municipal permit application must - address how the LGU's official controls adhere to these rules.
-LGUs are encouraged to contact the - 4 District on or before January 1, 2020, to begin this process; this allows for nonbinding, informal review - 5 to conformity with the District's rules before the May 1, 2020, implementation deadline. - a.
-Municipal Ppermit application packets are due on or before February 7, 2020.
-The District has will take up to 60 business days to take action on a submitted municipal permit application that is considered complete. - b.
-The municipal permit Aapplication forms can be obtained from the District office or downloaded on the District website at www.lowermnriverwd.org/. - c.
-The municipal pPermit applications must be signed by the City Administrator, Water Resources Engineer, or designated City staff upon authorizing action of the LGU's governing board or council. - d.
-All municipal permit application packets must include a completed application form and all required exhibits.
+An LGU must submit an application packet to the District to obtain a general District permit under these rules on or before February 7, 2020.
+The submitted permit application must address how the LGU's official controls adhere to these rules.
+LGUs are encouraged to contact the District on or before January 1, 2020, to begin this process; this allows for nonbinding, informal review to conformity with the District's rules before the May 1, 2020, implementation deadline.

+- a.
+Permit application packets are due on or before February 7, 2020.
+The District has up to 60 business days to take action on a submitted permit application that is considered complete. - b.
+Application forms can be obtained from the District office or downloaded on the District website at www.lowermnriverwd.org/.

+- c.
+Permit applications must be signed by the City Administrator, Water Resources Engineer, or designated City staff upon authorizing action of the LGU's governing board or council. - d.
+All permit application packets must include a completed application form and all required exhibits.
 These documents must be electronically submitted to the District in .pdf format.
-Compliance with these specifications will be used to determine whether an the municipal permit application is complete.
-The District will not act on an incomplete municipal permit application and will notify LGUs within 15 business days of receiving the application if it is not complete. - 20 1.1.4 Municipal Permit Renewal and Assignment - 21 Municipal Permit approval is valid for five calendar years from the permit approval date, with or - 22 without conditions, unless otherwise specified.
-This does not include suspended or revoked municipal - permits.
-Substantive changes, such as updates to official controls that affect the specific standards - identified in the Plan, require a new municipal permit application.
-To renew or assign a municipal - 25 permit, the original permittee must notify and provide an explanation to the District, in writing, before - 26 the permit expiration date. - When approved by the District, the permittee may assign a municipal permit to another LGU.
-Approval - 28 may be granted if
+Compliance with these specifications will be used to determine whether an application is complete.
+The District will not act on an incomplete permit application and will notify LGUs within 15 business days of receiving the application if it is not complete.

+1.1.4 Permit Renewal

+Permit approval is valid for five calendar years from the permit approval date, with or without conditions, unless otherwise specified.
+This does not include suspended or revoked permits.
+Substantive changes, such as updates to official controls that affect the specific standards identified in the Plan, require a new permit application.
+To renew or assign a permit, the original permittee must notify and provide an explanation to the District, in writing, before the permit expiration date.

+When approved by the District, the permittee may assign a permit to another LGU.
+Approval may be granted if

-- a. the proposed assignee agrees in writing to assume responsibility for compliance of all terms and conditions of the municipal permit as issued; and - b. at the time of the request, there are no pending violations of the municipal permit or conditions of approval. - If the District finds that the proposed assignee has not demonstrated the ability to fulfill the municipal permit terms, it may impose new or additional conditions or deny the permit renewal or assignment.
-The assignment of a municipal permit does not extend the permit term. - 36 1.1.5 Audit Process - 37 The District reserves the right to conduct periodic audits and/or inspections of LGU programs, project - approvals, issued permits, and other processes to assess conformance with the general-municipal permit, - 39 the standards identified in the Plan, and these Rules.
+- a. the proposed assignee agrees in writing to assume responsibility for compliance of all terms and conditions of the permit as issued; and - b. at the time of the request, there are no pending violations of the permit or conditions of approval.

+If the District finds that the proposed assignee has not demonstrated the ability to fulfill the permit terms, it may impose new or additional conditions or deny the permit renewal or assignment.
+The assignment of a permit does not extend the permit term.

+1.1.5 Audit Process

+The District reserves the right to conduct periodic audits and/or inspections of LGU programs, project approvals, permits, and other processes to assess conformance with the general permit, the standards identified in the Plan, and these Rules.

+1.1.6 Suspension or Revocation

+The District may revoke or suspend an issued permit if the permit was issued based upon inaccurate information provided by the permittee, the permittee has not demonstrated the ability to fulfill the permit terms, or the permittee fails an audit.

-1 1.1.6 Enforcement
+1.1.7 Enforcement